(Sertraline) Zoloft Detox Symptoms, Timeline, Withdrawal Side Effects, & Detox Treatment

 Treatment of serotonin syndrome requires discontinuing the medication and supportive care.
 Consider antiemetics (non-serotonergic), benzodiazepines, and standard cooling measures for symptom relief.
 The patient can also receive serotonin antagonists such as cyproheptadine.

-If severe toxicity and the patient develops muscular rigidity and hyperthermia with body temperatures higher than 41 degrees C, consider sedation; endotracheal intubation, external cooling, and neuromuscular paralysis.
-Above all, it is important to note that antipyretics are likely not beneficial to patients experiencing hyperthermia due to serotonin syndrome.
+If severe toxicity and the patient develops muscular rigidity and hyperthermia with body temperatures higher than 41 degrees C, consider sedation, endotracheal intubation, external cooling, and neuromuscular paralysis.
+Above all, it is crucial to note that antipyretics are likely not beneficial to patients experiencing hyperthermia due to serotonin syndrome.

 Get Help.
 Get Better.
 Get Your Life Back.